 Once I got married and had a family of my own, I introduced my hubby and each of my children to this lovely dessert.
-Needless to say, they all now have a similar passion for this dessert.
+Needless to say, they all now have a similar passion for this eclair pie.
 My oldest son (who is turning into a foodie) is the biggest fan, followed by my husband.
+This is often what my family requests for birthdays instead of cake.

 Quick reminder, I am at the Costco in Sandy, Ut on today from 11 am -3 pm.
 Hope to see some of you there!